Search and Ten of Swords: "Ten of Swords"

 Joanie calls Donna from Bangkok and tells her mother a story of her travels.
 Realizing Comet cannot compete with Yahoo!, Joe sells the company.
 He visits a tarot card reader, Denise (Carol Kane), hoping to understand what the future holds.
 As he leaves, he is nearly hit by a car before encountering a former colleague from IBM, Dale Butler (David Wilson Barnes), who tells Joe he is excited to see what he does next.
 Donna renames AGGEK to "Symphonic Ventures" and revamps their work culture to be more relaxed and inclusive.
 After an unsuccessful business trip, Cameron ends her professional relationship with Alexa.
 Planning to leave California, Cameron packs up her Airstream trailer; Bosworth visits her to offer words of encouragement.
 She stops at Joe's apartment to drop off his belongings but finds that he has already moved out.

-Saying her goodbyes, Cameron stops by Donna's house, where Donna is preparing to host a gala for women in the tech industry.
+Saying her goodbyes, Cameron stops by Donna's house, where Donna is preparing to host a cocktail party for women in the tech industry.
 When Haley's computer hard drive crashes, Cameron stays and tries to help Donna recover a school project from it.
 Cameron proposes that she and Donna work together again, which catches Donna by surprise.
-Later that evening at the gala, Donna gives a speech reflecting on her experiences as a female in the tech industry, during which she refers to Cameron as "my last and best partner".
+Later that evening at the party, Donna gives a speech reflecting on her experiences as a female in the tech industry, during which she refers to Cameron as "my last and best partner".
 The speech culminates with Cameron accidentally falling in the pool.
 The two later visit the former office of Mutiny and Comet, and envision what it would be like to work together again at a hypothetical company named "Phoenix"; dreaming up the history of the venture, the two decide it would ultimately fail but that their friendship would endure this time.
 Haley listens to Gordon's self-affirmation tapes in her bedroom.
 The following morning, before Cameron's planned cross-country road trip, she has breakfast with Donna at a diner.
 While paying the check, Donna has an epiphany; rushing out of the diner, she tells Cameron, "I have an idea."

 Joe returns home to Armonk, New York, to become a humanities teacher at a school.
 Addressing his students with the same words he spoke to Cameron's college class in the series pilot, he says, "Let me start by asking a question."